You are here

 - By the end of unit 3, you'll learn some practical classroom strategies to manage meaningful communication and interactions

-Duration: Three hours self-study (available for four weeks between 6th and 31st July 2020)
+Duration: Three hours self-study (available for two weeks between 4th and 15th January 2021)

 *If you have not registered for any of the other courses in this series, you will need to create a free account to access the module